 This post may contain affiliate links.
 See my disclosure policy.

 Learn how to cook lentils perfectly, so they don’t end up mushy.
 Lentils are nutrition powerhouses, inexpensive, and a staple in vegan and vegetarian recipes as they’re loaded with plant-based protein.
 Lentils come in a rainbow of colors and be used in a variety of recipes (see my ideas below!).

 Lentils are a small round legume and staple ingredient in many recipes throughout South Asia, West Asia and the Mediterranean.
 They’re inexpensive, versatile and can be stored for up to a year, which makes them a great pantry staple.

 Lentils are also common in vegan and vegetarian cuisine because they’re high in fiber, carbohydrates and protein.
-In fact, they’re so high in protein (9g per 1/2 cup) that when readers ask me for a meatless alternative for my recipes I frequently recommend lentils (hint: they’d be great in my Stuffed Sweet Potatoes recipe).
-Lentils will keep you full, healthy and energized.
+In fact, they’re so high in protein (9g per ½ cup) that when readers ask me for a meatless alternative for my recipes I frequently recommend lentils.
+In other words, lentils will keep you full, healthy and energized.

 Varieties of Lentils

 There are a dozen or so varieties of lentils, but these are the ones I use most frequently and the more common ones you’ll find in your local market: